Home

 It comes as no surprise, therefore, that many parents want to understand more about the processes behind teaching how to read and how they can best support their children in taking this important step.

 Have you heard of babies being taught to read and are wondering if there is anything in it?
 Maybe you are thinking of teaching your preschooler the basics before she starts school?
+Are you interested in teaching your child to read using an effective reading program, but are unsure of which instructional method to follow?
 Or do you want to be able to support your child effectively once she starts being taught at school?

 Read on for some straightforward information on proven methods for teaching how to read.